EnricoMF4/Topological-Data-Analysis-for-image-classification/README.md

 ![](Extra_files/image1_TDA.png)

 I uploaded the experiments about the last three datasets, including a utils file for each of them.
 You can find the explanation of the experiments and the report of the results in the [presentation](Presentation).
+It is important to note how the topological information extraction method is enormously differentiated by the type of data used, and it is crucial for classification purposes.

 Due to memory reasons, I have not uploaded the SHREC14 dataset, that you can easily find online.